Yosra1993/auth-app-node/README.md

 ## Tests

-The application includes unit tests for the authentication routes.
-You can run the tests using the following command:
+The application includes unit tests for the authentication routes, implemented using Mocha and Chai.
+The tests are defined in the auth.test.ts file located in the test directory.

-To run unit tests:

-bash

-npm test